 - Within a task, click on 'Set Schedule'.

 - Select the dates you want the maintenance activities to repeat (week, month, or year).
-For instance, if an activity is to be performed on the 3rd, 14th, and 24th of every month, choose 'Monthly' from the frequency drop-down and select the dates.
+For instance, if an action is to be performed on the 3rd, 14th, and 24th of every month, choose 'Monthly' from the frequency drop-down and select the dates.

 - Click on 'Save', and your activity will be scheduled.

-Once a task has been raised, it is the assignee's job is to resolve the issue or complete the task.
+Once a task has been raised, the assignee's job is to resolve the issue or complete the task.
 If the assignee needs to gather more information from the requester, they can add comments.
 These can be read by anyone who has access to the task.

 - Scroll down to the comments section.

 - To start a 'Conversation', type in your remarks.
-Use '@' symbol to tag anyone within the organization for a direct conversation.
+Use the '@' symbol to tag anyone within the organization for a direct conversation.
 The tagged individual will be notified about your comment via email.

 - To send/enter the comment, click on the send icon on the bottom right corner of the comment box.